todoval/CloudsShader/README.md

 ## Project Results

-This section shows a some of the results that can be achieved with this asset.
+This section shows some of the results that can be achieved with the Cloud Generation asset:

 <p align="center">
    <img src="https://github.com/todoval/CloudsShader/blob/master/Screenshots/sample1.png" width="300px" />